sblsreddy/wsearch/README.md

 # Step 6 > Communicate from Child to Parent i.e from search-bar to app component using the term

 # Step 7 > Service component tie up with app component

+# Step 8 > Parent to child communication i.e appcomponent to page list

+# Step 9 > Render the response into a table format in pages-list
 # --------------------------# --------------------------# --------------------------
 https:en.wikipedia.org/w/api.php?
 action=query&